 The best places for indoor play

-A clear, dedicated area is required for indoor playtime.
+A clear, dedicated area is required for guinea pig floor time.
 The area needs to be away from other pets and is safe for your guinea pig to run around.
 Some people have a whole room dedicated to their guinea pigs and so the guinea pigs are able to run free after the room has been safeguarded.

 How to set up for guinea pig play.